nftables

 Domain-based blocklists that filter ads, trackers, malware, and phishing at the DNS level.
 These work after traffic passes the firewall.

-Last published counts - reopen the page to recalculate them live from the source lists in your browser.
+Counts measured 6 August 2026 - reopen the page to recalculate them live from the source lists in your browser.